Railways in Adelaide: Operators

 Rail services around Adelaide are provided by a mixture of private and government-owned organisations.

-The Department for Infrastructure & Transport (DIT) owns the suburban passenger rail network, comprising six lines originating from Adelaide railway station on North Terrace in the CBD.
-Since January 2021, operation of the network has been contracted to Keolis Downer.
+The Department for Infrastructure & Transport (DIT) owns the suburban passenger rail network, comprising seven lines originating from Adelaide railway station on North Terrace in the CBD.
+Between 31 January 2021 and 2 February 2025, operation of the network had been contracted to Keolis Downer.

-The Australian Rail Track Corporation (ARTC), an agency of the Federal Government, owns standard gauge interstate lines heading north and south, together with the dual gauge freight-only branch from Dry Creek to Port Adelaide and Pelican Point.
+The Australian Rail Track Corporation (ARTC), an agency of the federal government, owns standard gauge interstate lines heading north and south, together with the dual gauge freight-only branch from Dry Creek to Port Adelaide and Pelican Point.
 The ARTC lines bypass the city to the west and do not enter the CBD.
 The ARTC network extends from Adelaide towards Melbourne, Sydney, Perth and Darwin and is used by substantial interstate freight traffic.

 Freight trains are operated by a number of private operators, which have access agreements with rail network owners such as the ARTC.
 The largest of these is Pacific National, which handles the majority of interstate traffic and has the largest locomotive fleet.
 Other logistics companies also operate freight trains to and from interstate destinations and within South Australia.

-One Rail Australia owns the remaining broad-gauge lines beyond the Adelaide suburban network.
-These are a handful of lines used mainly to move bulk grain and stone from the Barossa Valley and mid-north region of the state to the Port Adelaide area.
+Aurizon owns the remaining broad-gauge lines beyond the Adelaide suburban network.
+They were a handful of lines that were used mainly to move bulk grain and stone from the Barossa Valley and mid-north region of the state to the Port Adelaide area.

-Journey Beyond is a private company operating long-distance passenger trains on ARTCs standard gauge lines, and run from the Adelaide Parklands Terminal, just west of the CBD.
+Journey Beyond is a private company operating long-distance interstate passenger trains on the ARTC's standard gauge lines, and run from the Adelaide Parklands Terminal, just west of the CBD.
 Journey Beyond's trains are the Indian Pacific to Sydney and Perth, The Ghan to Alice Springs and Darwin, The Overland to Melbourne and the seasonal Great Southern to Brisbane.
-There have been no intrastate regional passenger services in South Australia since 1990.
+Regional intrastate passenger services in South Australia were withdrawn in 1990.

 There are presently two heritage railways in South Australia run by volunteers, but none of these are in the Adelaide area.
 SteamRanger is based at Mount Barker and runs services through to Victor Harbor.
 The Pichi Richi Railway is considerably more distant from Adelaide, based at Quorn, and runs services through to Port Augusta.